HIV rapid testing drop-in and outreach sessions will be held:

 HIV-2 is less prevalent and less pathogenic (disease-causing) and is found principally in Western Africa.

-The test is a third generation point of care HIV test used by many Sexual Health Centres in England, and will show if the virus is HIV-1 or HIV-2.
+The test is a BioSure HIV self test used by many Sexual Health Centres in England and is also used for self testing, it will show if the virus is HIV-1 or HIV-2.

 When should I have an HIV test?